lbryio/lbry.com/content/faq/bot-telegram.md

 ---
-title: How to use the Telegram Bot?
+title: How do I use the Telegram Bot?
 category: bots
 order: 1
 ---

-# LBRY Telegram bot

 LBRY Telegram bot is member of the [LBRY official Telegram group](https://t.me/lbryofficial).
 And running 24/7 on [lbry.melroy.org](https://lbry.melroy.org).

 The bot is able to support you with all your basic questions regarding LBRY, including but not limited to listing the top channels, the latest LBRY token (LBC) price, mining data, address/transaction(s)/tip information and so much more.

-**Hint:** Since the bot is part of the channel group, you can directly start typing the command starting with `/`; Telegram could support you by autocompleting the commands.
+**Hint:** Since the bot is part of the channel group, you can directly start typing the command starting with `/`; Telegram could support you by auto-completing the commands.
 Starting the commands with `!`-sign is also supported.

 **Good to know:** LBRY Telegram bot is currently hosted on [gitlab.melroy.org](https://gitlab.melroy.org/melroy/lbry-bot) with a mirror on [Github.com](https://github.com/danger89/LBRY-Bot).
 You are free to create pull-requests with bug fixes or new features.

-## Basic commands
+### Basic commands

-### Help
+#### Help

-The only command you really need to remember is `/help`, would should point you into into the right direction.
+The only command you really need to remember is `/help`, which should point you in the right direction.

 - `/help@LBRY_telegram_bot`

 ![](https://spee.ch/@Melroy:3/help.png)

-### Status
+#### Status

 Retrieve Lbrynet, Lbrycrd, Chainquery status.
 Including current versions of the services used by the bot.